PDF in progress...

 Fermentation

-Uses beneficial bacteria to transform foods, creating preservative compounds like lactic acid.
+Uses beneficial bacteria to transform foods, creating preservative compounds like lactic acid while boosting nutritional value.

 Equipment: